God shook thy roundness in His finger’s cup,

 Keep then the kiss from the adultress’ theft.

-We are busy working to bring D. H. Lawrence's "Michael-Angelo" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring D. H. Lawrence's "Michael-Angelo" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Michael-Angelo" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.